cudmore/homecageactivity/README.md

 |IR LEDS
 |White LED
 |DHT Temperature and Humidity Sensor
+| Low Profile RUnning Wheels (Med Associates)
 |4x hall effect sensors
 |
-|
+|Wood or 80/20 parts to build frame
+|Something to hold camera

 ## To Do

- - Get rid of all reference to sql crap including bobsql.
+ - Done: Get rid of all reference to sql crap including bobsql.
 Just save everyhting in a local file.
+ - Write simple plotting and analysis functions
+ - Wrap code in web interface (video.py and home.py should be two seperate processes)

 ## Change log